 an individual of majority or migrant background from the same or different region of origin

 relative to remaining unmarried.
+The results are reported as average marginal effects (AMEs) indicating the difference in marriage probabilities in any given year relative to the reference group.
+For continuous variables, the average marginal effect indicates to what extent the marriage probability changes if the covariate increases by one unit.
 From this table we first note that individuals belonging to the second and 1.5 generations were significantly more likely to marry an immigrant background spouse, as compared to majority individuals.
 This relationship was particularly strong for those 1.5 and second generation individuals marrying an immigrant background spouse from the same region of origin.
-Net of the other variables included, the odds of such endogamous marriages in any given year were 5.4 (e1.68= 5.37) times as high among 1.5 generation immigrants compared with majority individuals in Norway and 3.8 (e1.34= 3.82) as high in Sweden.
-Correspondingly, among second generation immigrants, the odds of marrying an immigrant background spouse originating from the same region were 5.2 (e1.64= 5.16) (Norway) and 3.1 (e1.14= 3.13) (Sweden) times as high relative to their majority counterparts.
 On the other hand, the chance of marrying an immigrant background spouse originating from the same region relative to remaining unmarried was significantly lower among the 2.5 generation than among majority individuals in both countries.
 Immigrant background individuals belonging to all generations were, however, more likely to marry an immigrant background spouse from a different region of origin compared with their counterparts without migrant background.

 The results presented in Table 2 further confirm that the 1.5 and second generations were less likely to marry a majority spouse, as compared to majority individuals, net of the other characteristics.
 Whereas in Sweden, 2.5 generation individuals were also less likely to marry a majority person compared with majority Swedes, this difference failed to reach statistical significance in Norway.
 Taken together, these results are consistent with our hypothesized generational gradient among immigrant background individuals (Hypotheses 2a and 2b).